-Top 10 Marketing KPIs That Every Small Business Should Measure
+Top 10 Marketing KPIs That Everyone Should Measure

-See the list of 10 easily trackable digital marketing KPIs that every business should measure and attain a complete control over your marketing performance.
+Below, we’ve listed top 10 easily trackable digital marketing KPIs that every business should measure.

 1. Monthly new leads/prospects

 Every marketer likes to keep track of the number of monthly new leads.
 In a way, this marketing metric is considered to be the principal indicator of the marketing team’s work performance.

 However, the monthly new leads KPI should be taken with a grain of salt.
 Not all leads are of high quality and turn into customers.
 That’s why it is necessary to accompany the monthly new leads KPI with additional metrics that display the number of high-quality leads.

 Monitoring the number of monthly qualified leads helps to evaluate whether your marketing endeavors are well-targeted and attract the right audience.
 Here are three steps of lead qualification that you should follow:

 - Marketing qualified leads (MQL) – this category includes all the leads that the marketing team considers worthy of the sales team’s time.